andrmoel/astronomy-bundle-js/README.md

 const LMST = toi.getLocalMeanSiderealTime(location);
 const LAST = toi.getLocalApparentSiderealTime(location);

-// To express the angle in time fomat use angleCalc.deg2time(GMST)
+// To express the angle in time format use angleCalc.deg2time(LMST)
 ```

 The result of the calculation should be:\